 The Simplicity and effectiveness of Moe’s swing makes you wonder, “Did he discover an easier way?”
 We believe he did.

-The Single Plane address makes golf easier from the very beginning by starting on the same plane as impact.
-Here is a picture demonstrating how you start and change on the Same “single” plane.
+The Single Plane address makes golf more natural from the very beginning by starting on the same plane as impact.
+Here is a picture demonstrating how you begin and change on the Same “single” plane.

 As you can see, the hands are higher at address placing the club and arms on the same plane.
 Then at impact, the club returns to this same plane.